What are the most expensive cat breeds in the world today?

 She had unique ears and gave birth to kittens with the same characteristics.
 Selective breeding went on from there.

 American Curls are born with straight ears, but the curling starts a few days later and goes on until they’re at least 4 months old.
-A genetic mutation causes the curly ears.
+A genetic mutation causes curly eared cats.

 Overall, American Curls are pretty healthy, active, relatively quiet, and affectionate.